AgileLens/UnofficialMetaHumanVR_Studio/README.md

-# MetaHumanVR_Studio
+# Unofficial MetaHumanVR Studio
- A template for creating your own MetaHuman VR shows using Meta Quest Pro
+ A template for creating your own MetaHuman VR shows using Meta Quest Pro.
+Not affiliated or endorsed by Epic Games.

 Requires the Meta XR plugin:
 https://developer.oculus.com/downloads/package/unreal-engine-5-integration/